CRITTERS FOR SEA LITTER

 In their feasibility study the team commissioned specific market research to ascertain if the device was attractive to coastal resorts, municipalities and aquaculture enterprises.
 While the idea was found to be of interest to the market, the main challenge was found to be securing the necessary investment for such equipment.
 Schiavi notes, ‘Currently, marine litter is everybody’s problem but nobody wants to pay for cleaning it up, and there are no regulations stipulating who should be dealing with it.’
 Changes to the current regulatory climate, could kick-start a market for this device, as Schiavi explains.
 ‘The EU is very active on the subject as the problem is growing to a level likely to affect European industries such as fishing.
 So we expect that the regulatory landscape will change, and there will be a requirement for local authorities to act.’
 The project team is working towards developing a sea-ready vehicle to be tested within the next four years.
 It expects disposal of marine litter through thermal treatment will have a place in the future management framework for materials that cannot be recycled or for emergency situations such as spills and flooding events.

 DIAGRAM - This drawing gives you an idea of scale, should a prototype ever be built.
 It looks to be slightly smaller than the coastal version of SeaVax.
+IRIS are partners on the CLAIM plastic project that was ongoing in 2019.

 Periodic Reporting for period 1 - Sea Litter Critters (A compact, unmanned, renewables-powered and self-sufficient vessel able to pick up marine litter and to treat it on board for volume reduction and energy recovery)